junxit/us-congress-bills-116/metadata.md

 - 2019-07-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2019-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 333 - 96 (Roll no. 510). (text: CR 7/24/2019 H7368-7369)
 - 2019-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 333 - 96 (Roll no. 510).(text: CR 7/24/2019 H7368-7369)
+- 2019-07-29 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.